FlovinTue/gdul/README.md

 For sanity's sake, use alias tlm<T> instead of thread_local_member<T>

-New operators may be added to the interface using the implicit conversion operators as accessors.
+New operators may be added to the interface using the get() accessors.

 Depends on atomic_shared_ptr.h